screwbreaker/OpenC64MegaDrivePadAdapter/README.md

 The FIRE1 switch select which button to use as FIRE 1, B or C.

-The FIRE2 switch select wich action the FIRE 2 button must perform, UP (the same of the D-PAD UP) or FIRE.
+The FIRE2 switch select which action the FIRE 2 button must perform, UP (the same of the D-PAD UP) or FIRE.

 **ALWAYS TURN YOUR COMPUTER OFF BEFORE MOVING THE CONFIGURATION SWITCHES.**
 If you don't follow this rule, **you will probably cause permanent damage to your computer and/or controller**, so **please be careful**, you have been warned.